railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    *List of packings to do.*

 The packing orders are treated by priority of leaving so the storesperson must begin with the orders at the top of the list.
 Confirm that your packing list has been create by looking for the customer name (Agrolait) or by its reference (SO007).
-Click on it and then click the button “Approve”.
+Click on it and then click the button  :guilabel:`Approve`.

 .. tip:: Packing and Delivery